AdrianRossouw/daemon-co-za/_posts/articles/2014-03-23-simple-and-easy-vocabulary-to-describe-software-complexity.md

 easy it is to replace programmers on a project.

-__We should be thinking about the artifacts we produce and how long term use of a construct will effect software quality and our ability to maintain or change the software over time.__
+__We should be thinking about the artifacts we produce and how long term use of a construct will affect software quality and our ability to maintain or change the software over time.__

-### How Complexity Effects Us
+### How Complexity Affects Us

 <blockquote>Think of trying to remove a cable from a box you use for that purpose.
 You know the way that all those other cables come along with it in a tangled mess?